jameshodge2512/jameshodge2512/README.md

 - 👋 Hi, I’m @jameshodge2512
-- 👀 My interests are Python/Pandas, R ,SAS , SQL .  .
+- 👀 My interests are Python/Pandas, R ,SAS , SQL .
-- 📫 How to reach me info@sequela.co.uk

 - I have always had a passion for data analysis and programming.
 - As a kid I enjoyed the introduction of personal computers (ZX spectrum, commodore 64, IBM PC …)  and spent hours copying and writing my own programs.